connectrpc/conformance/README.md

 Client calls `UnimplementedCall` with an empty request and expects an error with the status `UNIMPLEMENTED`.

+#### unimplemented_server_streaming_method

+RPC: N/A

+Client calls `UnimplementedStreamingOutputCall` with an empty request and expects an error with the status `UNIMPLEMENTED`.

 #### unimplemented_service

 RPC: N/A

 Client calls an unimplemented service and expects an error with the status `UNIMPLEMENTED`.

+#### unimplemented_server_streaming_service

+RPC: N/A

+Client calls `UnimplementedStreamingOutputCall` to an unimplemented service with an empty request and expects an error with the status `UNIMPLEMENTED`.

 #### unresolvable_host